rug-ds-lab/APMVerification/README.md

 separate model is generated, reduced, and verified.
 Reduction is accomplished by calculating a stutter equivalent model with respect to the used input elements for each set.

+Conditions can be specified optionally per specificationSet to limit the paths taken by the verification algorithm.
+In this case, the specifications in that specificationSet are verified only on states reachable under those conditions.

+Variables can be specified and used as atomic proportions in combination with DataSteppers (See below).
+In this case a more detailed model is generated that includes those variables, but requires a petri net with high-level functionality.
+Variables may specify initial values.

 Each specification is defined by an id, type, and a list of inputElements.
 Each id should be unique and is used for feedback purposes.
 The type refers to a specificationType which is either predefined in resources/specificationTypes.xml or defined custom in the specification XML.
 The list of inputElements target the inputs of the specificationType.
 In case of overloading a